Las Piñas: Railway

 Las Piñas is part of the route of the extension of the LRT Line 1, the South Extension Project.
 The actual construction officially started on Tuesday, May 7, 2019 because the Right-of-way is "free and clear" from obstructions.
 Once it is fully operational, Las Piñas will be served by the LRT Line 1 through the Las Piñas station and Zapote station.
-The extension is slated for partial operations by late 2024 or early 2025 and full operations by second quarter of 2027.